hyphanet/website/README.md

 it into Freenet itself.
 There is another problem.
 The GFDL states: *You may not use technical measures to obstruct or control the reading or further copying of the copies you make or distribute.*
 Inserting the website into Freenet itself may actually violate this term as the inserted data is only readable when you have the decryption key!

 So, is there a way out of this mess?
 What would be a better license?
 Just using GPLv2+ would be easiest.
-CC-BY-SA 4.0 is also compatible with GPLv2.
+CC-BY-SA 4.0 should become compatible with GPLv3 soon.
 For now we require all new content to be triple licensed.

 Further reading: